MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P09-Adding-Comments/content.md

 ---
-title: "Adding Comments"
+title: "Adding Comments (Form)"
 slug: adding-comments
 ---

 At this point you should have a functioning site that creates and saves Reviews to a database.
-This system manages a single resource, which we've called a 'Review'.
+This system manages a *single resource*, which we've called a 'Review'.
 In this section you will add a new resource which will represent comments that visitors can add to Reviews.

 Comments will be treated like Reviews they will have a model that defines them, and they will be stored as documents in the database.